About

 CV | Google Scholar | Faculty Page

-After her PhD, Estelle worked as a postdoctoral researcher at the University of Colorado Boulder, Department of Information Science with Professors Brian Keegan and Chenhao Tan (2021-2022).
+After her PhD, Dr. Smith worked as a postdoctoral researcher at the University of Colorado Boulder, Department of Information Science with Professors Brian Keegan and Chenhao Tan (2021-2022).
 Funded by an NSF-sponsored grant, she studied community-centered data science techniques, genealogical relationships, and governance bots in online communities on Reddit.

 Estelle’s Story